dubiousjim/dcron/crontab.5.markdown

 Our crontab format is roughly similar to that used by vixiecron.
 Individual fields may contain a time, a time range, a time range with a skip factor, a symbolic range for the day of week and month in year, and additional subranges delimited with commas.
+"System" crontabs (typically in /etc/cron.d) have an additional field which specifies which user the job will run as.
 Blank lines in the crontab or lines that begin with a hash (#) are ignored.
 If you specify both a day in the month and a day of week, it will be interpreted as the Nth such day in the month.

 Some examples: